-Create a standalone Amazon Web Services account - Amazon Account Management
+Create an Amazon Web Services account - Amazon Account Management

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).